COVID-19/Coronavirus: Important Update on West Heath Surgery Services

 During this crisis, phone lines may be busier than usual.
 So we recommend that you use our app.
 It’s available 24/7, and only needs a few presses of a button.

-Please note: our Prescription Ordering Department will continue to operate during the crisis.
+Please note: our Prescription Ordering Department will continue to operate as normal.
 You do not need to request more than your normal quantity of medication.

 How to get a sick note